mdjmplugin/mobile-dj-manager/readme.txt

 The main dashboard provides a complete overview of your business detailing the number of events and earnings over the month and year.

-All in all Mobile DJ Manager helps you to run your DJ business efficiently.
+All in all MDJM Event Management helps you to run your DJ business efficiently.

 == Installation ==

 <strong>Automated Installation</strong>

 1. Login to your WordPress administration screen and select "Plugins" -> "Add New" from the menu
-3. Enter "Mobile DJ Manager" into the Search Plugins text box and hit Enter
+1. Enter "MDJM Event Management" into the Search Plugins text box and hit Enter
-4. Click "Install Now" within the Mobile DJ Manager plugin box
+1. Click "Install Now" within the MDJM Event Management plugin box
-5. Activate the plugin once installation is completed
+1. Activate the plugin once installation is completed

 <strong>Manual Installation</strong>

 Once you have downloaded the plugin zip file, follow these simple instructions to get going;

 1. Login to your WordPress administration screen and select the "Plugins" -> "Add New" from the menu
-2. Select "Upload Plugin" from the top of the main page
+1. Select "Upload Plugin" from the top of the main page
-3. Click "Choose File" and select the mobile-dj-manager.zip file you downloaded
+1. Click "Choose File" and select the mobile-dj-manager.zip file you downloaded
-4. Click "Install Now"
+1. Click "Install Now"
-5. Once installation has finished, select "Activate Plugin"
+1. Once installation has finished, select "Activate Plugin"
-6. Once activation has completed, click the "Settings" link under the Mobile DJ Manager plugin
+1. Once activation has completed, click the "Settings" link under the MDJM Event Management plugin
-7. Installation has now completed.
+1. Installation has now completed.
 Next you need to <a title="Initial Configuration" href="http://www.mydjplanner.co.uk/initial-configuration/">configure MDJM</a>.

 == Frequently Asked Questions ==

 = Is any support provided? =

 Support can be obtained via our online [Support Forums](http://www.mydjplanner.co.uk/support/ "MDJM Support Forums") at or via our [Facebook User Group](https://www.facebook.com/groups/mobiledjmanager "MDJM Facebook User Group").

 = Is there a Pro version with additional features? =